lytics/anomalyzer/README.md

 ### Fence

 The fence test can be configured to use custom `UpperBound` and `LowerBound` values for the fences.
-If no lower bound is desired, set the value of `LowerBound` to `anomalyzer.NA`.
+If no lower bound is desired, set the value of `LowerBound` to the const variable: `anomalyzer.NA`.

 ### Diff & Rank